LUAstro/LUAstro-website/README.md

 CSS, or "Cascading Style Sheets" is a stylesheet language used to describe the presentation and styling of a webpage.
 It defines the colours of elements, padding, layout, any stylistic effects, fonts sizes, and much more.
 There is only one CSS file for the website, named as **styles.css**.
 It is this stylesheet that every page on the website references off for styling - so any changes you make to it will affect all pages on the site - and has had the code categorised into sections by me for better understanding.

-You will not need to create any further CSS files for the website.
+You will not need to create any further CSS files for the website (although you can if you want to, of course).
 For simplicity, only the one CSS file is required, which you can feel free to update with new additions or changes.

 I will explain how to work CSS code in more detail later on.
 For now, I'm just going to give a snippet of CSS code and talk you through the basics.